WirtsLegs/WirtsTools/README.md

 ### Weapon Hit
 This feature is designed increment a flag for each time a weapon hits a given target

-This is really designed for very large targets like ships where impactNear with a very small distance isnt appropriate as a proxy for a hit
+This is really designed for very large targets like ships where impactNear with a very small distance isn't appropriate as a proxy for a hit

-Note that the hit event is extremely unrealiable in multiplayer, especially for player units, in my experience it does work ok for AI ships and such but YMMV, ensure you thoroughly test with this one before using it in multiplayer
+Note that the hit event is extremely unreliable in multiplayer, especially for player units, in my experience it does work ok for AI ships and such but YMMV, ensure you thoroughly test with this one before using it in multiplayer

 it will increment the provided flag for each hit on the target unit